adnpark/wanna-yell/README.md

 - [ ] Release app

 ## What is Wanna Yell?
 **Wanna Yell** is for people who wanna yell to the world.
-You can say anything you want if you stake some ETH. \n Yell protocol cannot be censored since it is decentralized in nature, built upon Ethereum.
+You can say anything you want if you stake some ETH. <br>
+Yell protocol cannot be censored since it is decentralized in nature, built upon Ethereum.